A Baseline Study of the Event-shape and Multiplicity Dependence of Chemical Freeze-out Parameters in Proton-Proton Collisions at $\sqrt{s}$ = 13 TeV Using PYTHIA8: Summary and conclusion

 \end{itemize}

-In this study the grand-canonical and strangeness canonical ensembles converge for the higher charged particle multiplicity classes.
-For high multiplicity pp collisions $\gamma_{s}$ reaches unity, which shows a full strangeness chemical equilibrium.
-It will be more interesting to look into the high multiplicity pp events in different spherocity classes in future when experimental data are available to get more information about the strangeness chemical equilibrium and to understand the particle production mechanism in smaller collision systems.
+In this study, the grand canonical and strangeness canonical ensembles converge for the higher charged particle multiplicity classes.
+For~high-multiplicity pp collisions, $\gamma_{s}$ reaches unity, which shows a full strangeness chemical equilibrium.
+It will be more interesting to look into the high-multiplicity pp events in different spherocity classes in the future when experimental data are available to get more information about the strangeness chemical equilibrium and to understand the particle production mechanism in smaller collision~systems.